ViniciusRosohaPereira/TBT/readme.md

 - the URL, if the URL of your page is https://www.notion.so/Blog-S5qv1QbUzM1wxm3H3SZRQkupi7XjXTul then your `BLOG_INDEX_ID` is `S5qv1QbU-zM1w-xm3H-3SZR-Qkupi7XjXTul`
 - the `loadPageChunk` request, if you open your developer console and go to the network tab then reload the page you should see a request for `loadPageChunk` and in the request payload you should see a `pageId` and that is your `BLOG_INDEX_ID`

-To get your Notion token, open Notion and look for the `token_v2` cookie.
+To get your Notion token, open Notion look for the `token_v2` cookie.
+If you are using chrome then open Notion, right click and go to inspect > Application > Cookies > https://www.notion.so then look for the `token_v2` cookie.

 ## Creating Blog Posts